Call4Cloud | MMP-C | Autopilot | Device Preparation

 I didn’t define the $enrollmentid.
 You can take a wild guess about what happened… All the build scheduled tasks were instantly removed… and with it the TPM-HasCertretr task.

-Luckily I have enough working and enrolled virtual machines.
-So I used the schtasks.exe to export and import the same task on my broken device. (manually importing it, isn’t working!)
+Luckily, I have enough working and enrolled virtual machines.
+So, I used schtasks.exe to export and import the same task on my broken device.
+(Manually importing it isn’t working!)
 After importing the task and executing it, my device became compliant again.

 Was the blog done right?
 No No sir… Because I now know where to start digging!
 I need to dig out the TPM-HasCertRetr task!